ripple/opensource.ripple.com/docs/xls-38d-cross-chain-bridge/xrpl-sidechains.md

 - _When will sidechains be available?_

     Sidechains (and cross-chain bridges) have been proposed to the XRPL community with [XLS-38d](https://github.com/XRPLF/XRPL-Standards/discussions/92).
-You can test cross-chain bridge features on our [`sidechain devnet](parallel-networks-list.md), which includes a locking chain and issuing chain.
-You can also connect your own sidechain to `sidechain devnet`.
+You can test cross-chain bridge features on our [`sidechain devnet`](parallel-networks-list.md), using our locking and issuing chains, or connect your own sidechain.